narze/knowledge/README.md

 It's quite fun taking notes on everything you learn.
 Apparently there are a few people doing this as well, check it out [here](https://github.com/RichardLitt/meta-knowledge).
 You can start one yourself using [GitBook](https://www.gitbook.com) like mine.

+## TODOs

+A short note for myself
+- Learning new libs, tools using opinionated boilerplates vs. build from scratch

 ## Latest Changes

 * September 5, 2019 - Updated [Keyboard](keyboard.md)